Connectors

 Use a connector when you need to:

-• Count log events as metrics for monitoring
+• Count telemetry volume as metrics with Count

 Use a processor instead when you: